heksaani/InnuendoCliCpouta/README.md

 # Testing InnuendoCLI platform for e-coli species

 ## List of things to test in this InnuendoCLI platform
-- **Logging into the innuendo2 machine**:
+- **Logging into the Innuendo2 machine**:
   Please check that you can login to Innuendo2 machine using SSH key authentication.
-All those who have shared your public SSH key with us should be able to login to Innuendo machine.
+All those who shared public SSH key with CSC should be able to login to Innuendo2 machine.
 In Linux/ macOS, one can use the following command to login:
   ```bash
    ssh -i ~/.ssh/your_private_ssh_key.pem  your_user_name@195.148.22.5
   ```
-  You can also find more detailed instructions on [our CSC documentation](https://docs.csc.fi/computing/connecting/)
+  You can also find more detailed instructions on [our CSC documentation](https://docs.csc.fi/computing/connecting/).
+Upon successful login, you will end up in your own home folder.
-- **Data folders on Inneundo2 machine**:
+- **Understand your onw data folders on Inneundo2 machine**:
-  We have a dedicated stiorage area for each institute under the folder "/mnt".
+  We have a dedicated storage area for each institute under the folder "/mnt".
 Please create a storage folder (e.g., ftp) for your data under your own username as below:

    ```bash
    # THL users